KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 ## **Concept:** An optimization where **a function call in tail position** (last action before return) reuses the current stack frame instead of creating a new one → avoids stack overflow.

+- TCO turns recursion into loop-like execution by not adding new stack frames.

 ### Syntax (Tail Position)

 ```js